 What is a chronological resume?

 A chronological resume is the most common resume format used by job seekers in the United States.
-As is suggested by the name, previous jobs are listed by date, in reverse order beginning with the current or most recent position on top.
+Like the name suggests, your previous jobs are listed by date, in reverse order beginning with the current or most recent position on top.

-This type of resume is the most popular option and the appropriate choice in most cases.
-When using other formats such as simple, modern, and combination, the jobs will frequently be listed in chronological order as well.
+This type of resume is the most popular option for most people.
+When using other formats like simple, modern, and combination, the jobs will usually be listed in chronological order too.

 Who should use a chronological resume?

-- Most job seekers, as this is a safe choice
+- Most job seekers, since this is a safe choice

 - People who want to highlight career progression and achievements